From understanding the local property market to moving into your dream house, we walk you through the process of buying real estate in Austria.

 Buying any real estate in Austria is generally considered to be an excellent investment, particularly in Vienna.
 To begin with, the high quality of life and excellent medical care coupled with affordable property, make Austria an attractive place to purchase real estate.
 Then, of course, there are the countless ski resorts, breathtaking scenery, and stunning architecture.

 If you are relocating to the scenic Alpine nation, you’ll want to know everything there is to know about buying a home there.
 Firstly, you’ll want to be well-versed in mortgages in Austria, including refinancing, and how contents insurance works in the country.
 Additionally, if you are considering building your own home in Austria, there are several important factors to consider.
-And, as always, it’s a good idea to look into planning your wills and estates and retirement options when thinking of purchasing a home and settling down in another country.
+And, as always, it’s a good idea to look into planning your will and estate and retirement options when thinking of purchasing a home and settling down in another country.

 After all, there are plenty of mistakes lurking behind the bushes when buying a house abroad.
 However, knowing what is what in your new home will help you purchase the right property for you.
 To help you get to grips with purchasing real estate in Austria, this helpful guide includes the following information: